Golf is a game of tremendous variation. Everyone has their preferred equipment, swing style, course layout, and club grip.

 The overlap grip is likely the most popular among the highest skilled players.
 With the overlap grip, a golfer would place the bottom hand’s pinky finger between the knuckles of the index and the middle finger of the top hand.

-The overlap grip offers the highest level of control in the swing and gives the least amount of hand contact on the club.
-The overlap grip is not meant for golfers with weaker or smaller hands because it requires additional strength to hold the club tight.
+Considered by many as the best golf grip for accuracy, the overlap grip offers the highest level of control in the swing and gives the least amount of hand contact on the club.
+This grip, however, is not meant for golfers with weaker or smaller hands because it requires additional strength to hold the club tight.

 If you have any experience or questions or comments about the different types of grips, please leave them in the comments section below.